 This is a partial transcript of "Special Report With Brit Hume" from April 11, 2006, that has been edited for clarity.

 BRIT HUME, HOST: So how damaging to the Duke case is the negative result from the DNA evidence?
-For a look at the legal aspects, we turn to Judge Andrew Napolitano, our senior judicial analyst who's in our FOX News studio in New York.
-What about this?
-How conclusive is it or not that the DNA tests were negative?
+For a look at the legal aspects, we turn to lacrosse team.

 Where there is no match whatsoever that is conclusive proof of what lawyers call actual innocence.
 No prosecution has been successfully made since the onset of DNA where DNA actually proves innocence and this prosecutor, I’m sure, ought to know that.

 HUME: Well, we keep hearing others say, forensic pathologists and others say, look, in most cause cases you do not have DNA evidence.
 In this case the DNA evidence is negative and it’s not dis-positive.
 I don’t understand.
 Help me out here.

 NAPOLITANO: OK.
 When forensic pathologists say in most cases do you not have DNA, they’re correct.
 That means they do not have a suspect to give them a sample of genetic material with which to make a comparison from what they obtained from the body of the victim.
 Or it means the prosecuting authority lacks the wherewithal from which to obtain such genetic material.
 So they’re right, you don’t have DNA in most cases.
 But where do you have it and it proves absolutely without fault it is impossible for any of these 46 guys to have touched her in any way, that’s proof of innocence.

 HUME: Well, wait a minute.
 We keep also hearing, guys wear condoms and, therefore, their semen or any other source of DNA would not be communicated and so this does not disprove the matter.
 What about that?